Eppley Airfield: Facilities

 Eppley Airfield covers 2650 acre at an elevation of 984 ft above sea level.
-The airfield has three runways: 14R-32L, 14L-32R, and 18-36.
-On average, seven airlines provide approximately 88 departures per day to 33 nonstop destinations.
-The airport is also serviced by seven freight companies.
+The airfield has three runways: 14R/32L, 14L/32R, and 18/36.

 Terminals

-The South Terminal, including Concourse A, includes gates A1 through A10, baggage claims 1 through 3, and serves Alaska Airlines, Allegiant Air (ticket counter), American Airlines, Delta Air Lines, and Frontier Airlines.
+The South Terminal, including Concourse A, includes gates A1 through A10, baggage claims 1 and 2, and serves Alaska Airlines, American Airlines, Delta Air Lines, and Frontier Airlines.
 Gate assignments: Alaska Airlines (A9), American (A6-A8, A10), Delta (A2-A5), and Frontier (A1).

-The North Terminal, including Concourse B, includes gates B11 through B20, baggage claims 4 through 6, and serves Allegiant Air (gate), Southwest Airlines, and United Airlines.
-Gate assignments: Allegiant Air (B19), Southwest (B16-B18), and United (B11-B14).
-Gates B15 and B20 are unassigned.
+The North Terminal, including Concourse B, includes gates B11 through B20, baggage claims 5 and 6, and serves Allegiant Air, Southwest Airlines, and United Airlines.
+Gate assignments: Allegiant Air (B11), Southwest (B16-B19), and United (B12-B15).
+Gate B20 has been removed due to construction related to the airport's BuildOMA Terminal Modernization Project.

 Ground transportation

 The airport is near four major highways: Interstate 80, Interstate 480, Interstate 680, and Interstate 29.

 The airport has a consolidated rental car facility connected to the North Terminal.

-Metro Transit Line 16 provides limited weekday-only rush-hour service southbound toward downtown and northbound toward the North Omaha Transit Center.
+Metro Transit Line 106 provides limited weekday-only rush-hour service southbound toward downtown and northbound toward the North Omaha Transit Center.
+Express Arrow intercity buses to Norfolk stop at the terminal.
 Passenger access is located directly outside the terminal.

+Flight training

+Eppley Airfield is home to the Nebraska Flight Center which was founded in 2003.
+The flight school operated at the North Omaha and Blair airports until the Nebraska Flight Center began operations at Eppley Airfield in 2014.
+Currently, the flight school is based at the Signature Flight Support building on the general aviation side of the airfield and has a partnership program with Iowa Western Community College.